CS340-21/tagger/Proposal.md

 # Our Team
 Since only one member (Sam) has built an app before, though not related to baseball, so the tools are generally new to everyone.
 ### Roles
-Taylor: I don't mind taking notes at meetings and on our progress and things.
-Also, I will be in regular communication with the UT Baseball coaches, so I can discuss our project with them.
-The other Video/Scouting Managers are business analytics majors, so if we have questions about database stuff, I can talk to them.
+Taylor: Take notes at meetings and on our progress and things.
+Also, I will be in regular communication with the UT Baseball Coaches, so I can discuss our project with them and serve as the user advocate.

 Brandan: UI design, in addition to helping with whatever else needs to be done